 If you refresh the food regularly and do some spot cleaning (remove mould spots or dead beetles), there is not much more cleaning to do.
 Easy, right?
 If you have a glass enclosure, you should clean the windows with water once in a while (don’t use soap or window cleaner, the chemicals are lethal to beetles).
 If you have many lime stains on your windows, rub the windows with some freshly cut lemons.
 It is a handy trick to get the windows perfectly clean.

 Periodically you should refresh parts of the substrate.
 Don’t refresh the substrate in one go.
-Always leave some old substrate into the exhibit.
+Always leave some old substrate in the exhibit.
 But huh, why?
 Grubs adjust their intestinal tract on the current substrate and have difficulties when they are provided with another (fresh) substrate from one day to the next.
 Grubs rely on microbes in their hindgut (also known as hindgut fermentation) to break down highly fibrous materials.
 So, best to leave one-third of the old substrate on the bottom of the enclosure and fill it with the new substrate.

 That’s it!
 As you can see, maintenance is rather easy for these beetles.